Bust a Groove 2: Songs

+The game also features an opening theme called "High Voltage (Theme Of Bust A Move 2)" by "Stellar All Stars" and an ending theme named "Bust A Groove" by "Black Bottom Brass Band".

 Changes

 The following are several in-game changes made with the English version of the game.
 Most noticeable is the change of Hiro's symbol due to the age rating concerns.